edgio-docs/edgio-docs/guides/uplynk/analyze/reports.md

 5. Optional: Change the granularity of this report by selecting the desired interval from the *Granularity* option.

 ## AWS (Not Authorized) Report Error  {/*aws-report-error*/}

+Navigating to a report may return the following error message:

+`We can't display this page (Not Authorized).`

+This error occurs because your browser's security policy does not allow `cms.uplynk.com` to use third-party cookies.

+Fix this issue by performing either of the following steps:

+Chrome: Add cms.uplynk.com as a site that can always use cookies.

+See Google's documentation ([Allow or block cookies for a specific site](https://support.google.com/chrome/answer/95647#zippy=%2Callow-or-block-cookies-for-a-specific-site)) to learn more.

+- Firefox: Turn off Enhanced Tracking Protection for cms.uplynk.com.

+    See Firefox's documentation ([Enable third-party cookies for specific sites](https://support.mozilla.org/en-US/kb/third-party-cookies-firefox-tracking-protection#w_enable-third-party-cookies-for-specific-sites)) to learn more.

+- Safari: Disable the Prevent cross-site tracking option.

+    See Apple's [documentation](https://support.apple.com/guide/safari/prevent-cross-site-tracking-sfri40732/16.1/mac/13.0) to learn more.

+<Callout type="info">An alternative to modifying your browser's security policy is to refresh the page whenever you encounter this error.</Callout>